Lytics Data Service

 Lytics will use personal information only in ways that are compatible with the purposes for which it was collected or subsequently authorized by the individual.
 Lytics will take reasonable steps to ensure that personal information is relevant to its intended use, accurate, complete, and current.

 Lytics will obtain assurances from its agents that they will safeguard personal information consistently with this Policy.
 Examples of appropriate assurances that may be provided by agents include: a contract obligating the agent to provide at least the same level of protection as is required by the relevant Privacy Principles, certification by an agent, or being subject to another European Commission or Swiss FDPIC adequacy finding (e.g., companies located in Canada).
 Where Lytics has knowledge that an agent is using or disclosing personal information in a manner contrary to this Policy, Lytics will take reasonable steps to prevent or stop the use or disclosure.

-In cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-US Privacy Shield, Lytics is potentially liable.
+In cases of onward transfer to third parties of data of EU or Swiss individuals received pursuant to the Privacy Shield Frameworks, Lytics is potentially liable.

 Lytics will take reasonable precautions to protect personal information in its possession from loss, misuse and unauthorized access, disclosure, alteration and destruction.

 Lytics will conduct compliance audits of its relevant privacy practices to verify adherence to this Policy.
 Any employee that Lytics determines is in violation of this policy will be subject to disciplinary action up to and including termination of employment.

 Adherence by Lytics to these privacy principles may be limited (a) to the extent required to respond to a legal or ethical obligation; (b) to the extent necessary to meet national security, public interest or law enforcement obligations; and (c) to the extent expressly permitted by an applicable law, rule or regulation.